KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

     * Note: The number of generic parameters must match.
     * Note: The number of generic arguments must match.

-* `ConfigureEvents(Action<TSchemaEventConfiguration> action)` - Configures the events that are fired during the generation process.
+* `ConfigureEvents(Action<TSchemaEvents> action)` - Configures the events that are fired during the generation process.
     * Example: `ConfigureEvents(x => x.FileCreated += (sender, args) => { /* Do something */ })`

 * `ResolveTypesFromAssemblyContaining<TType>()` - Resolves types from the assembly containing the specified type.